Heavy-Metal-Gaming/FS-Challenges/Vintage Equipment Challenge/README.md

 ### Silver
 ##### Normal Economy
 -   Finish with 5 million money
--   Own a medium animal pen with at least 50 animals which have been owned for at least 2 seasons
+-   Own a medium animal pen with at least 50 animals which have been owned for at least 2 years
 -   Have received at least 20,000 liters of product from your animals
 -   Have harvested all owned land at least three times
 -   Own at least 15 acres of land
 ##### Hard Economy
 -   Finish with 3 million money
--   Own a medium animal pen with at least 50 animals which have been owned for at least 2 seasons
+-   Own a medium animal pen with at least 50 animals which have been owned for at least 2 years
 -   Have received at least 15,000 liters of product from your animals
 -   Have harvested all owned land at least three times
 -   Own at least 15 acres of land